All calculators

 operations

-Can the current review window cover every store packet without skipping exception days?
+Can the current review window cover every store record without skipping busy days?

-Store coverage is where closeout control becomes operational.
-If the morning review window cannot cover the packet load, reviewers start sampling, skipping, or chasing only the loudest exceptions.
-This calculator shows whether the review design matches the store count.
+Store coverage is where closeout control becomes real.
+If the next-day review window cannot cover the record load, reviewers start sampling, skipping, or chasing the loudest issues.
+This calculator shows whether the review plan matches the store count.

-Use the result to decide whether to shorten packet review time, split ownership, reduce exception noise, or narrow the first pilot store set.
+Use the result to decide whether to shorten review time, split ownership, reduce noise, or narrow the first pilot stores.

 operations